sodafoundation/delfin/installer/README.md

 # Delfin Installation Guide

 The SODA Delfin supports two types of installation
-* Installation using Ansible for user experiance with Dashboard
+* Installation using Ansible
-* Installation using scripts
+* Installation using Bash scripts

 ## Ansible installer